Skip to the content

 Try and arrange the viewings at times when no one else is going to be at the property.
 Estate agents won’t want to conduct viewings with children or pets at the property.
 If you are conducting viewings yourself, make sure there are going to be no unexpected interruptions.
 Read our list of viewing turn-offs so you know what else to avoid.
 Be as courteous as you can, and offer your potential buyers a cup of tea or coffee.
 Make them feel at home – which is, after all, the whole point!

-Include floor plans of the property
+Include measurements of the property

 Floor plans aren’t included as standard in estate agents’ sales packs.
 But doing so can make a big difference to the way your property is perceived.
 The details of a house can easily be forgotten after a viewing, so floor plans will give potential buyers a better idea of the sizes of each room.
 Any reminder of what a house is like will be appreciated by buyers.